FAQ for GMP rAAV

-A: The pH measurement is a mandatory assay for the release of rAAV products.
+A: The pH measurement is a mandatory assay for the release of rAAV Fast Services.
 If you want to save samples, it is recommended to use a micro pH electrode.
 The sample volume needs only 15uL-100uL.

 Q: How to understand loading?

 Q: A260/A280 reflects the relative ratio of DNA/protein.
 What is its specific meaning?

 Q: Generally speaking, protein impurities come from host cells and culture media.
 If host protein residues and BSA have been tested, what are the considerations for detecting protein impurities separately?

 Q: How to detect the infection titer for viral vectors that do not integrate the host genome like rAAV?